mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 ### 2.2 Boolean{#boolean}

-Boolean is represented as a Yes/No switch [todo: find this in product to find actual name] in Studio Pro.
+Boolean is represented as a toggle in Studio Pro.
 It is passed as `boolean` prop to a client component.

 #### 2.2.1 XML Attributes